siran/writing/posts/_drafts/The Open Box - Why We Are Not 'In' The Universe.md

 # The Geometry of the Open Box

-Imagine a Möbius strip [1].
-It looks like a loop and it has a surface.
-But if you trace a line along the "inside," of the "loop" you eventually find yourself on the "outside" without ever crossing an edge.
+Imagine a Möbius strip [1].It looks like a loop and it has a surface.
+But if you trace a line along the "inside" of the "loop," you eventually find yourself on the "outside" without ever crossing an edge.

-In this topology, "inside" and "outside" are not locations; they are **phases** of a process, relative-opposite sides of a same coin.
+In this topology, "inside" and "outside" are not locations; they are **phases** of a process, relative, opposite sides of the same coin.

 * **Phase A ($0$):** We call this "in."
 * **Phase B ($\pi$):** We call this "out."

 The field flows through the core, twists by $\pi$ radians, and re-emerges.
 The particle is not *in* the universe.
-The distinction between the object and the environment is purely a matter of phase relation.
+The distinction between the object and the environment is purely a matter of phase relation — in/out, like breathing.

-Reminds of breathing.

 # The Self-Confinement Mechanism